Speech-Language-Hearing Organizations and Affiliations

 Sigma Pi is an honor society open to matriculated majors in speech-language-hearing science who have achieved excellence in their undergraduate studies at Hofstra University.
 Beginning in the Spring 2008 semester, students must complete an application in order to be considered for eligibility.
-Students who meet the following requirements are eligible for consideration; the student:
+Students who meet the following requirements are eligible for consideration:

-- Should have completed a minimum of 30 semester hours in residence at Hofstra.
+- A minimum of 30 semester hours in-residence at Hofstra.

-- Must complete at least 24 hours in speech-language-hearing sciences coursework.
+- At least 24 hours in speech-language-hearing sciences coursework.

-- Must obtain a cumulative grade-point-average of at least 3.5.
+- A cumulative grade-point-average of at least 3.7.